Villanova hits 15 3s to knock off upstart North Texas 84-61

 Villanova came into the NCAA Tournament short-handed and searching for answers.
 The Wildcats lost point guard Collin Gillespie to a knee injury late in the season and dropped their first two games without him.

-In the first round, Villanova picked it up on the defensive end, took care of the ball (six turnovers) and came away to workmanlike victory while still shooting only 44% from the field.
+In the first round, Villanova picked it up on the defensive end, took care of the ball (six turnovers) and came away with a workmanlike victory while still shooting only 44% from the field.

 In round two, it was vintage Villanova.